omgninjas/omgninjas.github.io/README.md

-# omgninjas.github.io
+# Sentimental Graffiti on Github

+Check out my melody.
 Isn't it fantastic?

 This was created from a free Jekyll Theme that was being developed in weekly episodes on the [DevTips YouTube channel](http://youtube.com/devtipsfordesigners).